chr0mag/arch-auto-install/ENHANCEMENTS.md

 Items that could be added, in no particular order:
-* [ ] support different networking setup: systemd-networkd/systemd-resolved
-* [ ] parameterize more options: locales, ntp servers, kernel parameters
-* [ ] support additional bootloaders: GRUB, rEFInd, EFISTUB
-* [ ] support legacy BIOS/MBR boot mechanism
+* [ ] add SYSLINUX support for BIOS boot
+* [ ] remove paccache hook; this can easily be run from proper automation software
 * [ ] log output to file
 * [ ] sort out redirection
-* [ ] use separate drop-in files for configuration (eg. of systemd-boot entries) instead of inline heredocs